 The Umuofia society destroyed the human side of Okonkwo.
 His emotions are extreme while his internal fears motivate him to take actions which are destructive in essence.
 For example, Okonkwo assists in the murder of a boy he loved, he beats his wives and is emotionally isolated from his children.

-He does not show his true emotions because he strongly believes that emotions are feminine and, therefore, may reveal his weakness.
-Taking into account that society respects only strong and hard working members, emotions would destroy the desire of Okonkwo to become a respected member of Umuofia community.
-While sometimes the reader may feel that Okonkwo is not absolutely inhumane in his emotions, when the choice is limited between showing weakness and maintaining the self-created image, Okonkwo decides to go with the latter.
+He does not show his real emotions because he firmly believes that feelings are feminine and, therefore, may reveal his weakness.
+Taking into account that society respects only strong and hard-working members, emotions would destroy the desire of Okonkwo to become a respected member of Umuofia community.
+While sometimes the reader may feel that Okonkwo is not inhumane in his feelings, when the choice is limited between showing weakness and maintaining the self-created image, Okonkwo decides to go with the latter.

 Thus, his life was guided by two principles:

-- the fear to resemble his father and
+- the fear of resembling his father and

 - the desire to become the greatest member of his community.

-Nevertheless, it cannot be denied that the ultimate failure of Okonkwo was the result of his personal stubbornness and cruelty.
-While society has direct impact on formation of personality and Okonkwo was not an exclusion from the rule, it should not be neglected that Okonkwo had a choice in every action he made.
-For example, he had a choice not to kill a boy he was attached to.
+Nevertheless, it cannot be denied that the ultimate failure of Okonkwo was the result of his stubbornness and cruelty.
+While society has a direct impact on the formation of personality and Okonkwo was not an exclusion from the rule, it should not be neglected that Okonkwo had a choice in every action he made.
+For example, he had a decision not to kill a boy he was attached to.
 Okonkwo had a choice not to beat and humiliate his wives just to show the society how strong he was.
-Okonkwo had a choice not to keep his children in a distance only to avoid being considered gentle and similar to his father.
+Okonkwo had an opportunity not to keep his children at a distance only to avoid being considered gentle and similar to his father.
 All of his actions were a matter of personal choice.
 The fact alone that Okonkwo made himself cruel reveals that his tragedy is not a result of social pressure.
-Okonkwo was fully responsible for his own life but he has decided to make wrong choices.
+Okonkwo was entirely responsible for his own life, but he has decided to go wrong choices.
 He treated his wives as servants; they were necessary to raise his children and serve him food.
 Okonkwo is not better than his father.
-Despite of his struggle to avoid the destiny of his father, Okonkwo becomes even worse.
+Despite his struggle to avoid the destiny of his father, Okonkwo becomes even worse.
 Unoka was indifferent and lazy while Okonkwo becomes a cruel dictator.
 Okonkwo’s exceptional pride does not leave any space for the compassion and other emotions.
 Even the act of suicide is a symbol of his pride as he is not willing to submit himself to a white man.

-In conclusion, the society played important role in the life of Okonkwo.
+In conclusion, the society played an essential role in the life of Okonkwo.
 Since the early childhood, Okonkwo wants to become the best, the strongest and the most respected member of his community.
 The rules and norms created by Umuofia society turn Okonkwo into a monster.
 Eventually, he realizes that he does not know himself.
-He strives as much as he can to become a person who is diametrically different from his father but he is surprised to learn that his desire manifests in the loss of personally.
-While the factor of personality could play its role in tragedy of Okonkwo, the society itself literally killed him.
+He strives as much as he can to become a person who is diametrically different from his father, but he is surprised to learn that his desire manifests in the loss of personally.
+While the factor of personality could play its role in the tragedy of Okonkwo, the society itself killed him.
 He diligently tries to follow all laws of the community and never questions the morality or rightness of norms.
-Okonkwo’s personal pride and social norms come into conflict.
+Okonkwo’s pride and social rules come into conflict.

 When Okonkwo realizes that the society itself has betrayed the norms it valued, he does not see any other way out rather than to hang himself.
 His belief in the power of violence as the wisest principle for survival makes Okonkwo unable to deal with the shift in authority.
-Under the ruling of white men, Okonkwo would lose his status of the strongest man in society.
+Under the ruling of white men, Okonkwo would lose his status as the most influential man in society.
 Unable to accept his new role, he chooses death.